escotoj/TechBlogMVC/README.md

 ## TODO
 -- blog --
-6 delete button and edit form to only display for blogger comments dissappeare after page reload.
+6 delete button and edit form to only display for blogger - working now need to add the button and edit and we good to add to heroku.

 ## DONE
 -- comments --
+comments dissappeare after page reload. - fixed
 4 edit blog - PUT route not working/no update function (if user = username)

 1 blog.handlebar not applying css, date or user.